 Yak 52W: Sara meets Peyton McCool who takes her for a thrilling flight.

-- Dream Flight of a Lifetime: A group of pilots participate in a seminar leading to one of them winning a flight in a T-33.
+2.09 – Dream Flight of a Lifetime: Pilots participate in a seminar leading to one of them winning a flight in a T-33.

 Remote Control Aircraft: Sara tries her hand at a completely different kind of aviation at the Joe Nall event in Woodruff, South Carolina.